Array§

 hasKey<I extends POJO<any>>(data: I, key: string): boolean

-Indicates whether the object data
+Indicates whether the object data contains a given key.

-, the object is still considered to contain the key.
+If a key is directly to undefined, the object is still considered to contain the key.

-Implemented using hasOwnProperty
+Implemented using hasOwnProperty.

 Source§isKeyOf(data: string, obj: POJO<any>): boolean